Next band season starts Thursday Sept8th 2022

 People may arrive late or leave early if they need to.

-The main band plays at a 2-4. level (band music is graded from 1-5, 5 being University level).
-I would say the main band can sight read at a 2-2.5 level The Tuesday band is for beginners only( no experience needed).
-We perform 3-4 times a year.
+The band plays at a 1-4. level (band music is graded from 1-5, 5 being University level).
+I would say the main band can sight read at a 2-2.5 level We perform a few times each year.

 What do you need?

-Players need their own music stand, a pencil to mark the music and an instrument that's it we supply music, rehearsal space and its insurance.
+Players need their own music stand, a pencil to mark the music and an instrument that's it, we supply music, rehearsal space and insurance.
 I limit some instruments to keep the band balanced.
 I would advise you to speak to me about instrument choices.
+We do have some instruments we can lend.

 Room for players of every level of ambition and accomplishment.

-One of the nice things about band music is that the ambitious players that like to practice etc. can be challenged by playing the 1st parts whilst those that just like to play and not practice that much or are beginners can enjoy the easier 2nd and 3rd parts and still contribute and enjoy the band experience.
+One of the nice things about band music is that the ambitious players that like to practice etc. can be challenged by playing the 1st parts or learning a solo whilst those that just like to play and not practice that much or are beginners can enjoy the easier 2nd and 3rd parts and still contribute and enjoy the band experience.

 If there is a piece you want to play that we have not budgeted for (or don't own, yet) you can buy the music yourself so we can play it, if you have something in mind check with me to see if the instrumentation is suitable.
 If you make a request and it comes at a time when we still have money in the music budget we will purchase it, if it's a piece we can play and that players will generally enjoy.